-If you haven't already got full entitlement or are not on track for the full state pension before you finish work (currently £185.15pw), then you need to check the gaps in your record and there should be a link in your forecast to do so.
-That will then show you how many years since 2006 are incomplete and it may be worthwhile paying to fill these years to get a higher state pension (see below for things to consider).
-Remember, post April 2023 you will only be able to go back 6 years, so any older years need completing now if you intend to do so.
+If you haven't already got full entitlement or are not on track for the full state pension before you finish work (currently £203.85pw), then you need to check the gaps in your record and there should be a link in your forecast to do so.
+If you can top up the previous years or pay additional contributions, you should consider this as an option.